10 tips for dynamic waterfowl photography

 Expose accurately

-Preset your as soon as you arrive at your location.
-Either spot meter a mid- or use -exposure with evaluative metering.
+Preset your exposure as soon as you arrive at your location.
+Either spot meter a mid-tone or use auto-exposure mode with evaluative metering.
 Darker- or lighter-toned birds may require some exposure compensation.
 I’ll often work up to 1-stop in 1/3-stop increments to either side of the meter reading.
 And digital shooters have the advantage of not only instant image replay but also the histogram.
 Study it!
-I like the histogram to up as far to the right as possible without clipping the highlights.
+I like the histogram to stack up as far to the right as possible without clipping the highlights.

 Nail your focus